Mixing a song at your home recording studio can be challenging. You may have low-quality equipment, little experience, an untreated room, etc.

 So, both are good for mixing.
 Studio monitors are better.
 But the best solution is to have both.
 This way you are able to check how your mixes sound in different speakers.

-13 Steps To Mixing A Song
+How To Mix A Song

 Now, if your song has no problems and you are satisfied with your recording, it’s time to start the mixing session.
 You will learn how to mix a song in thirteen steps.

 When you begin the mixing process, the initial step is to carefully listen to your song, from its beginning to its end.
 It is crucial to repeat this step multiple times to ensure a thorough understanding of the composition.
 By doing so, you will be able to proactively identify and prevent various issues that may arise down the line.

 The reason is that you need to know how your song sounds, you must feel it.
 If you don’t understand your song, you won’t be able to mix it well.
 Every song requires a different approach because there are no standard rules for mixing.